hegman12/Deep-learning-in-numpy/README.md

 # Deep learning in numpy
-These numpy modules are written when learnig for DL.
+These numpy modules are written when learning DL.